How to keep a house clean when you are too busy. An hour a day home cleaning tips that you will love!

 Step 2.
 Prioritize each item on your room cleaning list.

 Step 3.
-Assign each day it’s own room.
+Assign each day a specific room.

 Step 4.
 Schedule a time.

 When picking a time, choose what makes the most sense for you.
-I like to do mine in mid-morning, which allows me to take a break from my home job so I can basically reset my mind just a bit.
-By giving myself a brand new task to focus on, it allows my head to clear a bit and recharge my battery so I’m able to dive right back into my job when I’m done.
+I like to do my cleaning block in the mid-morning.
+This allows me to take a break from my home job to reset my mind.

 Step 5.
 Make it more enjoyable.

-Okay, maybe not the easiest thing in the world to do, especially for me, but I have found a way to make it at least bearable enough that I won’t avoid it like the plague.
+Okay, maybe not the easiest thing in the world to do, especially for me, but I have found a way to make cleaning bearable enough that I won’t avoid it like the plague.

 I love to listen to audible books, books you can listen to with headphones.
-And if I have a good book I actually look forward to cleaning just so I can take a break and listen to it.
-You can find audible books that you can download and listen too from your local library or you can join a membership club, like Audible.
-The best part about Audible is you get to keep the books once you buy them so you can listen to them over and over again.
+And if I have a good book I actually look forward to cleaning just so I can listen to it.

 Not a fan of books?
 Then a playlist might be your thing.
-You can download 60 minutes’ worth of music and that will not only be your distraction but your timer as well.
-You can even download a different playlist for each room.
+You can download 60 minutes’ worth of music, and that will not only be your distraction but your timer as well.

 Step 6.
 Making it work.

-As you get used to cleaning one room each day you will begin to finalize the list of cleaning chores that you do in each room.
-Once you do that, then you can set up an actual cleaning schedule that you can refer to every single day.
-Get your free copy of our cleaning planner to create a schedule that works for you and your family.
+As you get used to cleaning one room each day you will not only begin to streamline the list of cleaning chores that you do in each room weekly, you will develop a routine that can be done in your time block.

-How to set up a 1-hour cleaning schedule room by room.
+How to set up an hour a day cleaning schedule room by room.

 Day 1 – Weekly cleaning list for the kitchen.